-A student is excessively absent from school if a student is absent from the School with or without legitimate nonmedical excuse for thirty-eight (38) or more hours in one (1) school month or sixty five (65) or more hours in one (1) school year.
+A Student is excessively absent from school if a Student is absent from the School with or without legitimate nonmedical excuse for thirty-eight (38) or more hours in one (1) school month or sixty five (65) or more hours in one (1) school year.

-A student is habitually truant if the student is absent without a legitimate excuse for thirty (30) or more consecutive hours, for forty-two (42) or more hours in one (1) school month, or seventy two (72) or more hours in one (1) school year.
+A Student is habitually truant if the Student is absent without a legitimate excuse for thirty (30) or more consecutive hours, for fortytwo (42) or more hours in one (1) school month, or seventy two (72) or more hours in one (1) school year.

-Legitimate excuses for the absence of a student otherwise habitually truant include but are not limited to:
+Legitimate excuses for the absence of a Student otherwise habitually truant include but are not limited to:

-- the student was enrolled in another school; - the student's absence was excused in accordance with applicable law or policy; or, - the student has received an age and schooling certificate.
+- The Student was enrolled in another school - The Student's absence was excused in accordance with applicable law or policy or - The Student has received an age and schooling certificate

-The School will comply with Ohio law when addressing truancy, up to an including making a referral to Juvenile Court.
+The School will comply with Ohio law when addressing truancy, up to and including making a referral to Juvenile Court.